PeterEB/coap-shepherd/README.md

 <br />

 ## CoapNode Class
 A registered Client Device is an instance of this class.
-Such an instance is denoted as `cnode` in this document.
 This class provides you with methods to perform remote operations upon a Client Device.
 The `cnode` device can be found by `cserver.find()`

 <a name="API_read"></a>
 ### cnode.read(path[, callback])